 Generally, however, the higher a flex rating, the harder the boot will be to flex and thus properly turn.
 This means that boots with higher flex ratings are aimed towards expert level skiers.
 However, there are some variations to this rule.

 The weight of a skier will influence which flex is needed.
 This is because if the skier weighs more, they will need stiffer boots to support their excess weight.
 Whereas, lighter skiers would usually not possess the required strength (sometimes aided by a person’s weight) to fully work the boot.

 Therefore, the heavier the skier, the higher the flex needed, the lighter the lower.
 It is important to remember that height can also be a factor, as the taller someone is, the heavier they will be and the shorter, the lighter.

 A person’s gender may also impact on the flex required.
-As female’s bodies are usually unable to produce the equivalent strength of a man’s (even though there are many exceptions to this rule), this will reduce the stiffness of the boot needed for female skiers.
+Because females bodies are usually unable to produce the equivalent strength of a man’s (even though there are many exceptions to this rule), this will reduce the stiffness of the boot needed for female skiers.

 Furthermore, this wouldn’t be a comprehensive ski boot sizing guide if we were to neglect the type of skiing that you plan to do most of the time.
 If you are interested in playing in the softer stuff, then a softer boot will be advantageous.
 Whereas for racers, a softer boot, with a lower flex rating, would be tantamount to ski-suicide.

-Although there are a swathe of other factors to consider, there are some basic guidelines that everyone can follow.
-However, ensure to check our above guidance to maximise your chance of finding the perfect ski boot.
+Although there is a swathe of other factors to consider, there are some basic guidelines that everyone can follow.
+However, ensure to check our above guidance to maximize your chance of finding the perfect ski boot.

 Ski Size Chart